-In my position leading sales at Hedvig, it’s critical that my sales teams have both a superior product and a superior approach in the highly contested storage marketplace – similar to what the Warriors have in Stephen Curry, Klay Thompson, Draymond Green, and their great coaching and inspiring teamwork.
+In my position leading marketing at Hedvig, it’s critical that our sales teams have both a superior product and a superior approach in the highly contested storage marketplace – similar to what the Warriors have in Stephen Curry, Klay Thompson, Draymond Green, and their great coaching and inspiring teamwork.
 With this in mind, let’s touch on some of these aspects.

 “Drafting” talent, superior execution and the importance of teamwork

 Our cofounder and CEO Avinash Lakshman spends a great deal of his time with customers.
 He’s not only a visionary architect and designer of both Amazon Dynamo and Cassandra, he’s also an important evangelist and teacher of distributed systems.
 He brings this passion to the hiring (or drafting, to continue the Warriors analogy) process.

 Below are some excerpts from the questions I asked Avinash during the all-hands meeting.

 Me: In terms of building the Hedvig team, how do you think it’s similar to how a team like the Warriors was built?

 Avinash: The Warriors team was built through the draft as opposed to recruiting established superstars.
 It may be a little more difficult at the outset, but once you do it and do so effectively, I argue the results from building a great team this way are far better than simply recruiting superstars.
 This is the same approach we took with Hedvig.